SPECIES

 Introduction

 Chris Elphick received a BSc from the University of East Anglia and a PhD from the University of Nevada Reno.
 He has been at the University of Connecticut since 1998, where he is a faculty member in the Department of Ecology and Evolutionary Biology.
 His work focuses on the conservation ecology of birds, especially in wetlands, farmland, and forests.
 He has studied coastal marsh birds since 2002 and is a lead investigator for the Saltmarsh Habitat and Avian Research Program, a collaborative initiative to improve understanding and conservation of this group along the Atlantic seaboard.
 Book length projects include the Sibley Guide to Bird Life and Behavior, the Atlas of the Breeding Birds of Nevada, and the Ecology and Conservation of Birds in Rice Fields: A Global Review.
-E-mail: chris.elphick@uconn.edu.
+Email: chris.elphick@uconn.edu.

 Joanna Klima is a native of Poland, where she graduated from Warsaw University.
 Since 1984, she has been taking part in ornithological research projects, both in Europe and in the U.S. She has studied passerines and raptors, but her main interest is shorebirds.
 Her primary research interests include behavior, population dynamics, and reproductive ecology, with special focus on Stilt Sandpiper, Short-billed Dowitcher, Hudsonian Godwit, and American Golden-Plover.
-She is currently studying dynamics and demography of American Golden-Plovers at Churchill, Manitoba.
+She is currently studying dynamics and demography of the American Golden-Plover at Churchill, Manitoba.
 Current address: 210 Cypress St., #1, Rochester, NY 14620-2304.
 E-mail: skulski@frontiernet.net.

 Recommended Citation

-Walker, B. M., N. R. Senner, C. S. Elphick, and J. Klima (2020).
-Hudsonian Godwit (Limosa haemastica), version 1.0.
-In Birds of the World (A. F. Poole, Editor).
-Cornell Lab of Ornithology, Ithaca, NY, USA. https://doi.org/10.2173/bow.hudgod.01
+Walker, B. M., N. R. Senner, C. S. Elphick, J. Klima, and G. Contreras (2024).
+Hudsonian Godwit (Limosa haemastica), version 1.1.
+In Birds of the World (N. D. Sly, Editor).
+Cornell Lab of Ornithology, Ithaca, NY, USA. https://doi.org/10.2173/bow.hudgod.01.1